Advanced Composition & Camera Movement: Pro Shots

 🔍 Intentional Depth of Field

-▼Selective Focus
+▼Selective Focus (Cinematic Bokeh)

-Rack Focus (Focus Pull)
+Rack Focus (Narrative Focus Pull)

-Deep Focus
+Deep Focus (Everything Sharp)

-📐 Points of Interest and Negative Space
+📐 Negative Space and Points of Interest

 ▼Compositional Triangles